Walter Zenga: Wolverhampton Wanderers

 Following the end of the summer transfer window, Zenga, having made ten new signings since his appointment, claimed that the Wolves squad was so strong that he could field two different teams if needed.
 Following a 4–0 loss to Barnsley, Wolves beat promotion favourites Newcastle United, to end their five-game winning run.
 Zenga claimed his team's subsequent performances showed that the defeat to Barnsley was "an accident".
 Wolves then went on a five-game winless run, losing four, that would lead to his dismissal.

-Despite the insistence of Dave Edwards that Zenga retrained the support of the Wolves players, he was dismissed on 25 October following only 4 wins out of the club's first 14 Championship fixtures and Wolves 18th in the table.
-On 7 April 2017, Wolves director Jeff Shi said "I liked Walter.
+Despite the insistence of Dave Edwards that Zenga retained the support of the Wolves players, he was dismissed on 25 October following only 4 wins out of the club's first 14 Championship fixtures and Wolves 18th in the table.
+On 7 April 2017, Wolves director Jeff Shi said: "I liked Walter.
 He was passionate, a really lovely guy...
 Later we found out it was not a good match.
 We had to change very quickly...
 The only big mistake in my mind was the coach appointment at the beginning of the season."

 Return to Italy

 On 8 December 2017, Zenga was appointed Crotone manager.
 The team was relegated to Serie B at the end of the year.

 Zenga returned into management on 11 October 2018 as he was named new head coach of Serie B club Venezia in place of Stefano Vecchi.
 He was sacked on 5 March 2019, after a run of four losses in five games had the club fighting relegation.

 On 3 March 2020, Zenga was appointed new head coach of Serie A club Cagliari, signing a contract until 30 June 2021, with Under-19 coach Max Canzi named as his assistant.
 His debut for the Sardinian club was delayed due to the coronavirus pandemic and subsequent nationwide lockdown.
 He won three and drew four of his 13 games in charge as the team finished 14th, and was replaced by Eusebio Di Francesco in August.

+On 27 September 2024, Italian Serie D club Siracusa announced the hiring of Zenga as a "club manager" and "brand ambassador", in a non-coaching role within the club.